alexandrualiu/bruteforce/README.md

 # Bruteforce
 ## This is a python project I used to learn python

-***I used this project to go through the language syntax, classes and multithreading and to crack any file.
-In this description I will just try to explain how the project is structured and not how it should ne used***
+***I used this project to go through the language syntax, classes and multithreading and NOT to crack any file.
+In this description I will just try to explain how the project is structured and not how it should be used***

 **Because I have no idea how the python applications should be structured and which are the best practices I have just tried to simulate DI and OOP as I normally use it in C#**

 ## main.py
-This is the entry point of the program where the services are instancieated
+This is the entry point of the program where the services are instantiated

 ## clients.py
-This is the class that does the work - loads the arguments and decides what to execute - to generate passwords or to try to crack the files.
+This is the class that does the work - it loads the arguments and decides what to execute - to generate passwords or to try to crack the files.
 If you want to test you laptop you can do both :-)

 ## xlsx
 This is the folder where the excel files should reside

 ## data
-This is the fodler where the passwords are generted
+This is the folder where the passwords are generted

 ## conf
 This folder should include different settings of the app